MichaelSchneeberger/rxbp/README.md

 Example
 -------

-The syntax is similar to RxPY.
+The rx back-pressure syntax is similar to RxPY.

 ```python
 # example taken from RxPY